SAP-samples/ui5-typescript-walkthrough/steps/10/README.md

 >
 > In this tutorial, we only introduce the most important settings and parameters of the descriptor file.
 In some development environments you may get validation errors because some settings are missing - you can ignore those in this context for the moment.

-The existence of the `manifest.json` file must be declared in the component metadata, which is then delivered as part of the application archive.
-So let's do this as a next step.

 ***

 ### webapp/Component.ts

+To apply the configuration from the app descriptor to the component, we need to declare the file in the component metadata.
+This can be done by specifying the `manifest` property in the component's `metadata` section and setting it to "json".
+This property serves as a reference to the `manifest.json` file, which will be loaded and utilized.

-In the component's `metadata` section, we now replace the `rootView` property with the property key `manifest` and the value `json`.
-This defines a reference to the descriptor that will be loaded and parsed automatically when the component is instantiated.
-We can now completely remove the lines of code containing the model instantiation for our resource bundle.
-It is done automatically by OpenUI5 with the help of the configuration entries in the descriptor.
-We can also remove the dependency to `sap/ui/model/resource/ResourceModel` and the corresponding formal parameter `ResourceModel` because we will not use this inside our anonymous callback function.
+Since we have already specified the configuration of the rootView in the app descriptor, the corresponding property in the metadata becomes obsolete.
+Therefore, we can safely remove this property from the metadata.
+Additionally, the instantiation of the resource model is now done automatically based on the configuration in the app descriptor.
+As a result, we can safely remove the corresponding code block from the component controller.
+This also means that we can remove the import statement for the `ResourceModel` module from `sap/ui/model/resource/ResourceModel`, as it is no longer used inside our anonymous callback function.

 ```ts
 import UIComponent from "sap/ui/core/UIComponent";